georgemilas/ecogallery/readme.md

 </table>

-## How it works
+## Project structure and some details
-The solution folder consists of 5 projects :
+The solution folder consists of several projects :
 1) GalleryLib - This is a library containing the main logic for the solution.
     * model folder: data models
     * service folder: main business logic